Tejas-Shanbhag/Medical_Chatbot/README.md

   Welcome to Medical Chatbot, an AI-powered assistant designed to help users understand the causes, symptoms, and general information about various diseases.

-🤖 What Does This Chatbot Do?
+🤖 What Does This Chatbot Do ?
 - ✅ Provides information on disease symptoms and causes
 - ✅ Offers general medical guidance (not a replacement for professional advice)
 - ✅ Supports natural language queries for an interactive experience